Hispaniola: Indigenous rule

-At the time of its European discovery during the first voyage of Christopher Columbus in 1492, the island of Hispaniola was called various names by its native peoples: the Ciguayo, the Macorix, and the Taíno.
-Early chroniclers identified the indigenous names (appearing with various spellings) of the island as Bohío ("homeland"), Haiti ("land of high mountains"), and Quisqueya ("mother of the lands"), which were used by natives from different geographic parts of the island, although doubts have been raised about the authenticity of Quisqueya.
-Another name that has been mentioned is Babeque ("land of gold"), but it likely corresponded to another island, as Columbus only identified on his journal the island of Hispaniola as Bohío, and used Babeque to refer to an island located east of Hispaniola, which was likely Boriquén, today Puerto Rico.
+At the time of its European discovery during the first voyage of Christopher Columbus in 1492, the island was called various names by its Native peoples: the Ciguayo, the Macorix, and the Taíno.
+Early chroniclers identified the Indigenous names (appearing with various spellings) of the island as Bohío ("homeland"), Haiti ("land of high mountains"), and Quisqueya ("mother of the lands"), which were used by Natives from different parts of the island, although doubts have been raised about the authenticity of Quisqueya.
+Another name that has been mentioned is Babeque ("land of gold"), but it likely corresponded to another island, as Columbus only identified in his journal the island as Bohío, and used Babeque to refer to an island located east of Hispaniola, which was likely Boriquén, today Puerto Rico.

-While navigating east-west along the northern coastline of the island of Hispaniola during Columbus's second voyage in 1493, physician Diego Álvarez Chanca recorded that Haiti was the name of the easternmost part of the island, which he described as low-lying and flat.
+While navigating east-west along the northern coastline during Columbus's second voyage in 1493, physician Diego Álvarez Chanca recorded that Haiti was the name of the easternmost part of the island, which he described as low-lying and flat.
 This region was followed by two others called Samaná and Bohío.
-Spanish clergyman and historian Bartolomé de las Casas, who settled in the island's Cibao valley in 1502, documented that the island was called Bohío and Haiti by the Taíno, while administrator and historian Gonzalo Fernández de Oviedo, who was supervisor of gold smelting in Santo Domingo in 1514, reported Haiti.
-In addition to Haiti, which he defined as "altitude" synonymous with "mountains", Peter Martyr d'Anghiera, author of Decades of the New World in 1511 and chronicler of the newly formed Council of the Indies in 1520, recorded another name, Quisqueya, which he defined as "something large" or "larger than anything" synonymous with "universality".
+Spanish clergyman and historian Bartolomé de las Casas, who settled in the Cibao valley in 1502, documented that the island was called Bohío and Haiti by the Indigenous people, while administrator and historian Gonzalo Fernández de Oviedo, who was supervisor of gold smelting in Santo Domingo in 1514, reported Haiti.
+In addition to Haiti, which he defined as "altitude" synonymous with "mountains", Peter Martyr d'Anghiera, author of Decades of the New World in 1511 and chronicler of the Council of the Indies in 1520, recorded another name, Quisqueya, which he defined as "something large" or "larger than anything" synonymous with "universality".